 Next consider citizen willingness to pay and a poll conducted on behalf of The Economist (Economist, 2009).
 Forty-one percent of those polled called climate change a "very serious" problem with 28% calling it "somewhat serious."
 For comparison, 57% of respondents thought it was a "very serious" problem that many Americans do not have health insurance, while a further 27% rated this "somewhat serious."
-When asked to choose between passing health care legislation or legislation to address global warming, 61% chose health care reform ahead of http://epw.senate.gov/public/index.cfm?FuseAction=Minority.PressReleases&ContentRecord_id=564ed42f-802a-23ad-4570-3399477b1393, viewed July 9, 2009.

-15 From U.S. Senate hearings on July 7, 2009, it is clear that Waxman-Markey will have no effect on climate unless both China and India reduce their CO2 emissions.
-See http://env/senate.gov/public/index.cfm2EuseAction=Minority_PressReleases&ContentRecord_id=564ed42f_802a global warming, with only 16% considering global warming more important; the remaining 23% were "not sure."
-Finally, Americans tended to favor legislation to reduce CO_2 emissions only as long as it did not cost much.
+When asked to choose between passing health care legislation or legislation to address global warming, 61% chose health care reform ahead of global warming, with only 16% considering global warming more important; the remaining 23% were "not sure."
+Finally, Americans tended to favor legislation to reduce CO2 emissions only as long as it did not cost much.
 When costs reached even the low Congressional Budget Office (2009b) estimate of \$175 per household per year, the majority (53%) was opposed, while only 30% favored the bill (see Figure 1).
 Needless to say, costs of mitigating climate change are very likely going to be vastly greater than this.